THE 2020 DEADLINE HAS PASSED FOR FELLOWSHIPS AND SCHOLARSHIPS.

 Our Veteran Scholarship program provides an opportunity for emerging veteran (combat and peacetime) writers and poets (must not yet have a book published or self-published) to spend a week with a faculty workshop leader(s), have their work critiqued, lead seminars and help with our ‘Writers in the Classroom’ visits, and read in our annual Scholars reading.
-Please follow the link below, pay the application fee, and then submit up to 20 pages of your creative work, saved as Your Initials Title Genre Baker Scholarship in pdf or doc(x) to our Baker Veteran Scholar Application form with a confirmation number from PayPal.
+Please follow the link below, pay the application fee, and then submit 12-15 pages of your creative work, saved as Your Initials Title Genre Baker Scholarship in pdf or doc(x) to our Baker Veteran Scholar Application form with a confirmation number from PayPal.
 Please do not include any personal details in the actual creative submission.
 See below for details on expectations and opportunities and how we judge.
 Past scholars include Aaron Graham, Juanita Kirton, Elaine Little, Benjamin Hertwig (many of whom have gone on to publish books)!

 APPLY here for Scholarship

 We follow the CLMP Code of Ethics in our selection process